 Vultr offers one-click Jitsi deployment.

-Vultr offer a beautiful control panel and API to manage the server.
+Vultr offers a beautiful control panel and API to manage the server.
 It got inbuilt monitoring and pricing start from $5 per month.

 How does it look?

 I got the Jitsi setup on DO in less than 15 minutes.
 This is how the client look like on the browser.

 I did a quick test with my friend and experienced good sound and video quality.